yume-chan/leap-scrcpy/README.md

 ## Prerequisites

+### ADB

+Download and run `adb`: https://developer.android.com/tools/releases/platform-tools#downloads

+### Input Leap

 1. Download and install [Input Leap](https://github.com/input-leap/input-leap)
 2. Set your PC as server
 3. Add a screen named "Scrcpy" and place it as you want (https://github.com/input-leap/input-leap#usage)

+### Scrcpy

-4. Prepare your Android device to run Scrcpy (https://github.com/Genymobile/scrcpy#prerequisites)
+Prepare your Android device to run Scrcpy (https://github.com/Genymobile/scrcpy#prerequisites).

+This project is an alternative Scrcpy client.
+You don't need to download nor run Scrcpy.

 Connect only 1 android devices, because it doesn't support selecting devices yet.